adwaitsharma/JobFinderApp/README.md

 Note:
-In order to access the GPS, you will have to add the permission in the AndroidManifest.xml file android.permission.ACCESS_FINE_LOCATION
+In order to access the GPS, you will have to add the permission android.permission.ACCESS_FINE_LOCATION

-In order to be able to communicate with the web service android.permission.INTERNET
+In order to be able to communicate with the web service add the permission android.permission.INTERNET